Our objectives

 Key information about the ALF

 - Allocation: Participants will have a base deposit amount, calculated using factors including liquidity data from submitted regulatory returns.
 The deposit amount for each participant will be kept under review and may change over time.
 Bids over and above this amount can be submitted, and will be allocated from any available spare capacity in the facility using a weighting mechanism.
-There is no requirement for participants to make use of all of their base deposit amount.
+Participants need not use all their base deposit amount.

-- Size: Up to £200mn of aggregate deposits will be accepted in aggregate across all participants
+- Size: Up to £200 million of aggregate deposits will be accepted in aggregate across all participants.

 - Frequency: Operations take place on a weekly basis.